Living with clubfoot is complicated. It complicates our ability to walk, to work, to relax, and to grow.

 I’ll NEVER go back to that.

-I now realize that my foot was constantly tensed (I imagine it was trying to grasp and hold on).
-Now my foot and whole right side just feels like it is functioning so much better.
+I now realize that my foot was constantly tensed.
+Now my foot and whole right side feel like they're functioning so much better.

 A recent conversation made me laugh...